Skip to content

 Tests verify that the inter-species switch blocks cross-species links when disabled.

-Tests verify that no links form before the configured interval and that only one new link is added per permitted growth opportunity.
+Tests verify that no links form before the configured interval, that disjoint pairs can form in the same eligible tick, and that an individual plant still forms at most one new link per growth pass.

 Environmental energy rebuild behavior